 Keep in mind that just as every body is different so is every face.
 Finding a face yoga practice that fits your needs may take a bit of trial and error.
 Be your own best study — try different poses and moves in the mirror.
 Take note of which muscle areas you’d like to pinpoint and improve.
 You may see the most skin health benefits through facial exercises targeting expression lines, sagging and circulation.

 Experts recommend a practice of ten to fifteen minutes daily and for at least six to eight weeks before you’ll see improvements.
+If you’re pulling or rubbing on the skin, gentle movement is best.
+Work with clean skin and apply a cream or oil with a little slip first to protect your skin and for best results.
 Remember, like with any other workout program, results vary and consistency is key.

 A Beginner’s Guide To Face Yoga